Get-wy/Get-wy/README.md

 - 🔭 I am currently working in Shanghai.

-- 🌱 I am learning about the fund.
+- 🌱 I am learning about the fund and AI.

 - 👯 I hope to cooperate on open source projects.